-What Exactly is the Amazon Demand Side Platform?
+I. What Exactly Is the Amazon Demand Side Platform, Anyway?

-Best of all, the process is programmatic, meaning that Amazon’s algorithm automatically selects and bids on the best ad spaces (on and off of Amazon) that fit with your budget and target audience.
+- The ad buying process is programmatic, meaning that Amazon’s algorithm automatically selects and bids on the best ad spaces (on and off of Amazon) that fit with your budget, base/max bid, and target audience.
 Because the process is automatic, it’s very easy to scale.
 And because the algorithm is always learning from Amazon customers’ behavior, its targeting is only going to get smarter and more accurate the longer you use it.

-Advantageously, DSP is not solely for advertising on Amazon.com and on other properties owned and operated by Amazon (a power example being IMBD.com).
+- Advantageously, DSP is not solely for advertising on Amazon.com and on other properties owned and operated by Amazon (a power example being IMBD.com).
 Amazon’s DSP lets you advertise all over the web.
 And it’s certainly the best way to access advertising inventory on Amazon-owned products like the Kindle or Fire TV.
+That’s right, you can run over-the-top (OTT) ads while someone is streaming on one of their smart devices.
 If you’ve always wanted to reach these markets, this is how.

 To answer this, let’s dive deeper into how the system works.